daemmi/mhs-travel-map/readme.txt

 = Features =

+Got to [the demo page](http://mhs-tm.goip.de) to have a look of a couple of example maps and to try out the backend!

 * create you own travel map with use of google maps
 * import backup files from the Android app `My Hitchhiking Spots`
 * add coordinates to the route